“Autosomes are the 22 pairs of human chromosomes other than the sex chromosomes.”

 Mutation in the PTEN gene can cause several types of cancers.

-Yet another important autosomal gene located on chromosome 11 in the HBB gene.
+Yet another important autosomal gene is located on chromosome 11 in the HBB gene.
 The HBB gene is the human beta-globin gene that helps in manufacturing the beta-globin chain of the hemoglobin.

 Their main role is to transport oxygen through blood in various parts of the body.
 Mutations in the HBB gene can either anemia, mainly sickle cell anemia or thalassemia.